 The trick comes, with how you embrace that change, work that chance.
 Like this ancient loom that hangs between the two hazel trees, things regenerate.
 Life is a constant flux, a tide.

 Some believe you cannot make a difference, that fate has it all planned out for us.
 Now I have the Queen song, Who Wants To Live, Forever? going through my head.
 Well, I don’t believe that anything is set in stone.
 We might have markers that we need to get to in our life, like a start line in a race that goes around and around, but that does not mean we always get there the same way at the relevant time.
 Sometimes, we’re too slow or too fast and Fate isn’t ready.
 It’s often how we get there.

 However, a step change is now afoot.
 You are the driver, the person whose actions can change your life.
-You're not a prisoner of fate, but an integral part of it.
-Oh, if you're waiting for the dress rehearsal, you're out of luck.
+You’re not a prisoner of fate, but you an integral part of it.
+Oh, if you’re waiting for the dress rehearsal, you’re out of luck.
 Sorry.